RJ

 Yes.
 At NationsOptics you can order progressive lenses online by entering your SPH, CYL, AXIS, ADD and PD values accurately.
 Every single order is personally verified by certified optician Rahul Jain before your lenses are cut and fitted to your chosen frame.

 ADD power is prescribed by your eye doctor and typically ranges from +0.75 (mild presbyopia) to +3.00 (advanced presbyopia).
-You should not self-select an ADD value — always use the ADD figure written on your current prescription slip.
+You should never self-select an ADD value — always use the ADD figure written on your current prescription slip.
 NationsOptics covers ADD up to +3.00.

 Yes.
 NationsOptics offers progressive lenses starting from ₹499 with free pan-India shipping.
 Every order is personally verified by certified optician Rahul Jain to ensure your lenses are crafted accurately to your prescription.